 Project Investigation Extended response Examination A response to a single task, situation and/or scenario.
-A response that includes locating and using information beyond students' own knowledge and the data they have been given. analysis/examination and/or evaluation of ideas and number of provided At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal: 3-6 minutes • performance: continuous class time • product: continuous class time. spoken: 3-4 minutesmultimodal: 4-7 minutes. fallai.a.a.a.a.a.a. • 60-90 minutes • 50-250 words per item on the test
+A response that includes locating and using information beyond students' own knowledge and the data they have been given. analysis/examination and/or evaluation of ideas and number of provided At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal: 3-6 minutes • performance: continuous class time • product: continuous class time. spoken: 3-4 minutes multimodal: 4-7 minutes.
+60-90 minutes 50-250 words per item on the test